unifiedremote/Remotes/Main/Spotify/README.md

 # Spotify
 A basic remote control for Spotify.
-Advanced features such as playlista and search are only available in the Spotify Advanced remote (included in the full version).
+Advanced features such as playlists and search are only available in the Spotify Advanced remote (included in the full version).

 ## Features
 * Current playing informatiopn